-God, she's trying so badly to avoid him that she forgot that two seconds ago she said that she'd be home.
+God, she was trying so badly to avoid him that she forgot two seconds ago she said that she'd be home.

 His sense of self worth took another nose dive.

-Hotch felt a simultaneous tug on his hand and his heart as she slipped her fingers from his.
+Hotch felt a simultaneous tug on his hand and his heart as Emily slipped her fingers from his.